Cat-Denton/mr-robogers-neighborhood/README.md

 Test: "It should return the string "0" if the number "0" is inputted."
 Expect(roboRoger(0).toEqual("0"));

-Test: "It should return the string "0 Beep!" if the number "1" is inputted."
+Test: "It should return a string with all numbers that include numeral 1 replaced by "Beep!".
 Expect(roboRoger(1).toEqual("0 Beep!"))

-Test: "It should return the string "0 Beep!
-Boop!" if the number "2" is inputted."
+Test: "It should return a string with all numbers that include numeral 1 replaced by "Beep!" and all numbers that include numeral 2 replaced by "Boop!"."
 Expect(roboRoger(2).toEqual("0 Beep!
 Boop!"))

+Test: "It should return a string with all numbers that include numeral 1 replaced by "Beep!" all numbers that include the numeral 2 replaced by "Boop!" and all numbers that include numeral 3 replaced by "Won't you be my neighbor?"."

 ## Setup/Installation Requirements